Together we're one of a kind

 1. Employee Representative Body (“ERB”) – The ERB, which comprises colleagues from across business areas and locations, meets regularly with the leadership of the Group, including the CEO, to discuss issues and proposals which have, or may have, an impact on colleagues.

-Strength in diversity & inclusion
+Strength in diversity, equity & inclusion

 Building future skills